The State of Marijuana in Michigan

 Currently, the state is in the process of completely legalizing recreational marijuana, a motion expected to appear on state voting ballots in 2018.
 (1) It will also begin taxing and issuing licenses to businesses according to five different classes: growers, processors, transporters, provisioning centers, and safety compliance facilities.
 (2) Marijuana is about to become a taxable business in Michigan.

 Because it’s been legal for so long, there’s been plenty of time for suppliers and vendors to open their doors to the public, which means there’s now a huge range of cannabis products to choose from.
-Certain products, such as cannabidiol (CBD) hemp oil, can have the same therapeutic properties as other marijuana products but are completely legal.
+Certain products, such as cannabidiol (CBD) hemp oil, may have the same beneficial properties as other marijuana products but are completely legal.

 Just because both medical and recreational marijuana are essentially decriminalized statewide, this doesn’t mean that it’s okay to go around growing massive quantities or smoking your brains out in public just for fun, though, since federally it is still considered a Schedule I drug.
 But it does mean that if you join the 244,000 people who have registered Michigan Medical Marijuana Cards, you can legally grow, buy, and possess small quantities of marijuana without fear of criminal retribution.
 (3)